Bunkai9448/vita_gamemaker/README.md

 **Acknowledments**

- - To the creators of the https://github.com/KuromeSan/GayMaker for making this posible.
+ - To the creators of the https://github.com/KuromeSan/GayMaker for making this possible.

  - Some code parts have been made after reading many forums and watching youtube videos.
    It wouldn't be possible to mention all.